GeroVanMi/retina-health-classification/README.md

 | Cataract             | 1038 Files  | xy  | xy | xy |
 | Diabetic Retinopathy | 1098 Files  | xy  | xy | xy |

+TODO: visualization?

 ### Structure

 ## Data Preprocessing
-Um die Bilder für das Training des CNN vorzubereiten, werden verschiedene Preprocessing-Schritte durchgeführt:
-1. **Resizing the images to uniform dimensions:**
+In order to prepare the images for CNN training, several preprocessing steps are performed:
+1. **Resizing:**
 *  The images are loaded first.
-Most of them are available with a resolution of 512 x 512 pixels.
-Those that are larger will be resized to 512 x 512.
+Most of them are available with a resolution of 600 x 600 pixels.
+Those that are larger will be resized to 600 x 600.
 This ensures that no important information is lost and that the images are not distorted despite the reduction in resolution.

+2. **Center Crop:**
+* Since there are different formats in the images and they are spread over all four categories, all images will be cropped to 512 x 512 pixels after resizing.

-1. **Splitting data:**
+3. **Splitting data:**
 * The data is split into training and validation data with a split of 80% training data (3374 images) and 20% validation data (843 images).

 ## Model Architecture
-Das CNN-Modell besteht aus mehreren Schichten:
+We used two different approaches when designing our model.
+For the **SimpleClassifier**, we applied all the data in the dataset without considering the laterality of the image.

+For the **DoubleClassifier**, we also used all available data, but taking the laterality into account.
+The classifier was no longer provided with the individual images, but with a patient ID to which 1 - maximum 2 images are assigned.

+The architecture modules are explained in detail below:
+### SimpleClassifier

 1. **Convolutional Layer:**
 * 6 layers with 2 convolutions, resulting in a total of 12 convolutions
 * This increases the number of channels after each convolution layer.